mcgrof/fio/HOWTO.rst

 			regression slope.
 Stop the job if the slope falls below the specified limit.
 The latency values are weighted by the number of I/O samples in each measurement interval.

+		**iops_both**
+			Collect IOPS data and require both deviation and slope criteria to be met for steady state.
+This mode accepts two comma-separated
+			thresholds: the first for deviation and the second for slope (e.g., ``iops_both:0.1%,0.05%``).
+The job will only terminate when BOTH criteria are met.
+This aligns with SNIA SSD Performance Test Specification requirements.

+		**bw_both**
+			Collect bandwidth data and require both deviation and slope criteria to be met for steady state.
+This mode accepts two comma-separated
+			thresholds: the first for deviation and the second for slope (e.g., ``bw_both:100MB,50MB``).
+The job will only terminate when BOTH criteria are met.
+This aligns with SNIA SSD Performance Test Specification requirements.

+		**lat_both**
+			Collect latency data and require both deviation and slope criteria to be met for steady state.
+This mode accepts two comma-separated
+			thresholds: the first for deviation and the second for slope (e.g., ``lat_both:1ms,500us``).
+The job will only terminate when BOTH criteria are met.
+This aligns with SNIA SSD Performance Test Specification requirements.
+Uses mean latency values for the calculation.

 .. option:: steadystate_duration=time, ss_dur=time